investindex/Psychology/README.md

 For more details, I recommend watching the video.
 The ideal way to invest any amount of money is in a lump sum.
 If you choose to dollar cost average, make sure you have a disciplined schedule and that you don't attempt to engage in any further market timing.

 And if the prospect of a market drop is so harrowing to you that you don't want to invest in a lump sum, then you should consider that your planned allocation may exceed your risk tolerance.
+Seriously considering dollar cost averaging, even though you're aware that it's a suboptimal approach, may be a sign that you'll struggle to cope with the volatility of your portfolio once you're invested.

 <!--
 Planning and enforcing your own rational behavior is perhaps the hardest part of investing.